BridgetteMag/alx-system_engineering-devops/0x01-shell_permissions/README.md

-Write a script that changes the owner of the file hello to betty only if its owned by the owner guillaume.
+Write a script that will play the Star Wars IV episode in the terminal